 Have you always dreamed of learning to play the guitar?
 Then this is the program you have been waiting for, so come to the museum and grab a guitar!
 In honor of Les Paul’s legacy, the Waukesha County Museum and White House of Music have teamed up to provide basic guitar workshops for adults and children of all ages.
-From 6:30-7:30pm, participants will use a provided guitar to learn basic cords from a certified instructor, and you will even play a song by the end of the session!
-Fee is $10 per adult per session, and $5 per child 16 and younger per session; includes instructor led session, use of a guitar during the program, and a goodie bag with coupons and an admission ticket to the museum to see the Les Paul exhibit during regular museum hours.
-Also included in the registration fee will be a free guitar book from Hal Leonard Corportation!
+Participants will use a provided guitar to learn basic cords from a certified instructor, and you will even play a song by the end of the session!
+Fee is $10 per person per session; includes instructor led session, use of a guitar during the program, and a goodie bag with coupons and an admission ticket to the museum to see the Les Paul exhibit during regular museum hours.
+Also included in the registration fee will be a free guitar book from Hal Leonard Corporation!
 Registration is required by the Saturday before each program date.
 Register for one of the workshops, or multiple to build your guitar skills throughout the year.
 Please call the museum’s Education Department at 262-521-2859, ext.
 224 or email at email@example.com.
 Program will be held at the Waukesha County Museum.

 Guitars generously donated by

 Looking for something fun and educational for your child this summer?
 The WaukeshaCountyMuseumhas designed a summer camp especially for children 6-10 years old that is exciting and engaging as campers explore all the hidden secrets the museum has to offer.
 Each week is developed and facilitated by the museum’s education director and staff, and each day has a full schedule of games, experiments, artifact handling, I-Spy challenges, and craft projects.
 Each week will end with a special family presentation in which campers will put all the week’s fun on display to celebrate!